rydmike/flex_color_scheme/README.md

 using the `FlexColorScheme.toTheme` method, use the standard Flutter `ThemeData.from` factory to create the theme from the same color scheme definition.
-We can use this toggle to see and study the differences that `FlexThemeData` brings to the standard with different settings.
+We can use this toggle to see and study the differences that `FlexThemeData` brings to the standard theme with different settings.

 The code for the `MaterialApp` for this complex looking application is actually very similar and even identical regarding its core principle to example 4.